sorfinaly/Authorization/README.md

 ## Error Handling

 If there are validation errors, the error messages are displayed next to the respective input fields on `form.html`, providing clear feedback to the user.
 The form data is not cleared, allowing the user to correct the errors and resubmit the form.
-If the input is successfully validated, the sanitized data is displayed in a tabular format on the same page.
+If the input is successfully validated, the sanitized data is displayed in a tabular format on the same page.<br>

 ![image](https://github.com/sorfinaly/XSS-CSRF/assets/85787305/5dc7add5-982d-459c-ae92-efce9bfd6704)